sammothxc/sammothxc/README.md

 - 👋 Hi, I’m @sammothxc
 - 👀 I’m interested in everything electronic, especially computers
-- 🌱 I’m currently learning clustered computing
+- 🌱 I’m currently studying for my Computer Engineering degree
-- 📫 How to reach me: contact@samwarr.me
+- 📫 How to reach me: sdwarrior8@gmail.com

 <!---
 sammothxc/sammothxc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.